UK Company Dormant vs Active Status for Non-Residents

 Should You Keep a Bank Account for a Dormant Company?

-Yes, but with caution:
+Yes, but with caution.

 • Avoid unnecessary transactions

-• Monitor bank fees carefully
+• Monitor bank fees carefully.

-• Ensure no unintended activity occurs
+• Make sure no unintended activity happens.

-Many issues arise simply because inactive companies still generate minor financial movements.
+Most problems happen only because inactive companies still generate minor financial movements.

 Final Thoughts